Configure Wavefront for Spring Boot with a sample application.

 Examine Inventory Data

-When you click the link in the Wavefront Spring Boot starter, you are taken to the Spring Boot Inventory dashboard.
+You are taken to the Wavefront Spring Boot Inventory dashboard where you can examine the data sent by your application.
 This dashboard provides real-time visibility into your Spring Boot application landscape.
 The dashboard has several sections that include the following charts:

 • Status of hosts, applications, and services.